georchestra/georchestra/mapfishapp/README.md

     sudo cp libgdaljni.so libgdalconstjni.so libogrjni.so libosrjni.so /usr/lib/

-Another way to install the GDAL Java bindings is building it from sources.
+Another way to install the GDAL Java binding is building it from sources.
 See http://trac.osgeo.org/gdal/wiki/GdalOgrInJavaBuildInstructionsUnix.